ValdikSS/GoodbyeDPI/README.md

 * Removing space between header name and value in `Host` header
 * Adding additional space between HTTP Method (GET, POST etc) and URI
 * Mixing case of Host header value
-* Sending fake HTTP/HTTPS packets with low Time-To-Live value or incorrect checksum to fool DPI and prevent delivering them to the destination
+* Sending fake HTTP/HTTPS packets with low Time-To-Live value, incorrect checksum or incorrect TCP Sequence/Acknowledgement numbers to fool DPI and prevent delivering them to the destination

 These methods should not break any website as they're fully compatible with TCP and HTTP standards, yet it's sufficient to prevent DPI data classification and to circumvent censorship.
 Additional space may break some websites, although it's acceptable by HTTP/1.1 specification (see 19.3 Tolerant Applications).